 Federal law makes it clear that associations cannot impose HOA flag rules that interfere with homeowners’ right to display the American flag.
 As part of the community, homeowners should still abide by flag regulations that are imposed by the HOA.

-Just remember that the U.S. flag is a powerful symbol that means a lot of most Americans.
+Just remember that the U.S. flag is a powerful symbol that means a lot to most Americans.
 Your HOA should always remain respectful to homeowners’ beliefs and patriotic values, but at the same time strictly enforce rules and regulations that are clearly stated in the community’s governing documents.
 Finding a balance between these two will help you create a beautiful and peaceful community.